GreatAttractor/imppg/README.md

   - The current selection can be changed at any time by dragging the mouse with left button pressed.
 Changing the selection cancels all previously started processing (if any).

   - The smaller the selection, the faster the processing.
-For fine-tuning of L–R deconvolution’s *sigma*, it is recommended to use moderately small areas; this way moving the *sigma* slider will show the results almost instanteneously.
+For fine-tuning of L–R deconvolution's *sigma*, it is recommended to use moderately small areas; this way moving the *sigma* slider will show the results almost instantaneously.
 The refreshing is slightly slower when the current zoom factor is not 100%.

   - The view can be zoomed in/out by using toolbar buttons, `View` menu items or mouse wheel.